mhenrixon/sidekiq-unique-jobs/README.md

 ## Requirements

 See [Sidekiq requirements][] for what is required.
-Starting from 5.0.0 only sidekiq >= 4 is supported and support for MRI <= 2.1 is dropped.
+Starting from 5.0.0 only sidekiq >= 4 and MRI >= 2.2.
 ActiveJob is not supported

+### ActiveJob

 Version 6 requires Redis >= 3 and pure Sidekiq, no ActiveJob supported anymore.
 See [About ActiveJob](https://github.com/mhenrixon/sidekiq-unique-jobs/wiki/About-ActiveJob) for why.
+It simply is too complex and generates more issues than I can handle given how little timer I have to spend on this project.

+### redis-namespace

+Will not be officially supported anymore.
+Since Mike [won't support redis-namespace](https://github.com/mperham/sidekiq/issues/3366#issuecomment-284270120) neither will I.

+[Read this](http://www.mikeperham.com/2017/04/10/migrating-from-redis-namespace/) for how to migrate away from namespacing.

 ## Installation